venkataveera/terraform-azure/README.md

-# Creating Windows and Linux Infrastructure using Terraform
+# Azure: Creating Windows and Linux Infrastructure using Terraform

 <!-- TOC -->